narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] write logic for stock out and getting and removing products in manage items
 - [x] add vendor restaurent bg in vendor menu page at customer account
 - [x] use reactquary in manageproducts page
+- [x] make homepage responsive by putting vendors into a grid or row
+- [ ] make vendor menu page responsive
+- [ ] make vendor dashboard responsive
+- [ ] make homepage bg bigger in small screens
 - [ ] make ui responsive of all pages
-- [ ] make homepage responsive by putting vendors into a grid or row